priyanshutripa177/Weather-Update-Android-App/README.md

 # Weather Update Android App
-This is a weather cheacker Android App using java in android studio using Volly Library.
+This is a weather cheacker Android App.
 It has a smooth UI.
+A complete Weather App using Android Studio, Java, Volley Library, and OpenWeatherMap API.
+This app takes any city name on earth, optional country code, and displays accurate, current weather information really fast.
 # Features of App->

 It gives the current weather of Any place worldwide.
 It also gives information like Temp,humidity